kovidgoyal/calibre/manual/gui.rst

 for that it is best to search inside the book using the calibre :guilabel:`E-book viewer`.

-You can re-index an individual book by right clicking on the :guilabel:`Book details panel` in calibre and choose :guilabel:`Re-index this book for full text searching`.
+You can re-index an individual book by right clicking on the :guilabel:`Book details panel` in calibre and choosing :guilabel:`Re-index this book for full text searching`.

 Virtual libraries